kabbo1031/js-currency-converter/README.md

-# js-currency-converter
+# JS Currency Converter

-Currency converter using JavaScript and API
+A simple currency converter built using JavaScript.

+This project demonstrates:
+- Fetching exchange rates from a public API
+- Currency conversion logic
+- User input handling and error handling